/* Rambling Owl addition to remove page titles from blogs */

 I was of course a seasoned ferry traveller by now (yes, that was meant to be tongue in cheek) so the embarking and ticket buying were mere formalities.
 I went up to the observation deck where a blustery wind tugged at my cap and a fine sea spray coated my lips with salt.
 There were more people then I expected on the journey across to Gigha but I suspected that many of them were locals who had some business on 'mainland' Kintyre.
 For a while all was peaceful, just the steady throbbing of the ferry's diesel engines and the background sighing of the sea.
 This was spoilt when three teenage girls began to giggle incessantly and compare ring tones on their mobile phones.
 At least the crossing was relatively short - maybe twenty minutes - so I stood at the front of the deck and watched Gigha glide into view.

 From a distance of a few miles across the waters of Gigha Sound the island had looked like a fairly flat and uniform lump of rock but now, as we drew near, the geometry of the island changed.
-The shoreline began to throw out rocky piers and bays began to appear along the emerging coastline.
+The shoreline began to throw out rocky piers, and bays began to appear along the emerging coastline.
 What had appeared to be a flat line of hills took on a more three dimensional aspect which gave the island depth and perspective.
 I could now see the ferry landing at Ardminish - the islands only settlement - and a few cars waiting on the access ramp.
 It was time to go below decks.

 Soon I was driving onto the main road of Gigha, realising as I did so that I hadn't a clue as to what to do or where to go next.
 As the choice was fairly limited - left or right - I decided to head left toward the southern end of the island, but not before I pulled into the car park in front of the Gigha Hotel for a proper look at Ardminish.